rajshekhar-verma01/task_manage/replit.md

 - [ ] Electron GUI testing (limited by Replit environment - libgbm.so.1 missing)

 ## Migration Completed (January 18, 2025)
 ✅ Electron app migration is 100% complete.
-All functionality has been successfully migrated and tested:
+All functionality has been successfully migrated, tested, and Windows compatibility resolved:
 - ✅ Task management across all sections (Household, Personal, Official)
 - ✅ Blog entry management and learning tracking
 - ✅ SQLite database with full data persistence and enhanced features